LinuxAtDuke/Intro-To-Linux/README.md

     [user@compute ~]$ du -hs unix101.tar.bz2
     5M unix101.tar.bz2

--
+**Zip**

-Zip -- also available are the commands zip and unzip which are used for manipulating zip files, the common compression/archiving format on Windows and other platforms.
+Zip is also available are the commands zip and unzip which are used for manipulating zip files, the common compression/archiving format on Windows and other platforms.

-    Useful flags
+*Useful Flags:*

-      r (recursive) must be used to grab all sub-files in a folder you want to zip 9 (maximum compression) will zip it as low as possible, but take longer
+    r    recursive - used to grab all sub-files in a folder you want to zip 9    maximum compression - will zip it as low as possible, but take longer

--

 Example: